gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

   > samtools sort rawData/smo.sam

-- What does –o in the above command do?
+- What does -o in the above command do?
 - Change the command to sort by read names rather than chromosomal locations.
 - Change the above command so that the sorted reads are outputted to smo.sorted.bam